How to point an apex domain to CloudFront without using a CNAME

 How to use Anycast Static IPs with your CloudFront distribution

 This update reduces complexity, removes an awkward dependency, and gives you more control over how your domain is managed.
-And the less time spent fiddling with DNS or migrating providers, the more time can be spent on the things that actually create value.
+But at a cost.